3DCP-TUe/DFC.data/docs/system_data/system_components.md

 > When adding a component from the library to your data records, always verify that its settings match those described in your metadata file.
 This is especially important for:
 > - **Coriolis sensors**: Settings and signal conversions can be changed.
 > - **Dosing systems**: Calibration curves (e.g., motor frequency vs. flow rate) depend on the material being fed.
+> - **Free programmable parameters**: Some devices (e.g., gantry robot, printhead plc, material delivery plc) have free programmable parameters (readable and writable via OPC UA).
+Their use depends on the application.
+Always check and update the function description of these parameters in the `processed_system_data` section of the system component.

 ## Library